Scyks/UltimateSpirit/README.md

 UltimateSpirit (BETA)
 ==============

-A little software for ultimate frisbee spirit sheet analytics.
+A little software for ultimate frisbee spirit sheet analysis.

 Documentation will be available soon.